cosmos/cosmos/GOVERNANCE_DOC.md

 - If the proposal is accepted
 - If the proposal's deposit does not reach `MinDeposit` for a period longer than `mMxDepositPeriod` (initial value: 2 months).
 Then the proposal is considered closed and nobody can deposit on it anymore.

-In such instances, Atom holders that deposited can send a `TxClaimDeposit` transaction to retrieve their share of the deposit.
+In such instances, Atom holders that deposited can send a `TxGovClaimDeposit` transaction to retrieve their share of the deposit.

 ### Proposal types